roman-milk/roman-milk.github.io/a-weird-one.md

  Sixty-nine followed by missionary.
 Sixty-nine followed by cowgirl.
 Sixty-nine followed by doggie and then sixty-nine followed by anal.
 A shower ended up with her leaning against the wall while I fuck her in the ass a second time from behind.

  As we drove away from the Starlight she said, "I've worked up an appetite so you can feed me now."
-Report_Story #3